-The Russian Premier League side was beaten 2-1 in the Czech Republic on Tuesday, having been ahead after 65 minutes through Ahmed Musa.
+The Russian Premier League side were beaten 2-1 in the Czech Republic on Tuesday, having been ahead after 65 minutes through Ahmed Musa.

-Ultimately, it was denied a spot in the Europa League thanks to goals in the last 14 minutes from Daniel Kolar and Tomas Wagner, with Dzagoev's dismissal after tangling with Vaclav Prochazka off the ball two minutes after the CSKA goal proving crucial, according to Slutskiy.
+Ultimately, they were denied a spot in the Europa League thanks to goals in the last 14 minutes from Daniel Kolar and Tomas Wagner, with Dzagoev's dismissal after tangling with Vaclav Prochazka off the ball two minutes after the CSKA goal proving crucial, according to Slutskiy.

 Slutsky also revealed that Keisuke Honda, who supplied the cross for Musa to score the opener, was held back from starting the game due to a knee injury.